-These practices can reduce the spread of colds, flu, mumps, mono and more.
+These practices can reduce the spread of illnesses such as COVID-19, flu, adenovirus, colds, mumps, mono and more.

 Did you know that 80% of germs that cause illness are transmitted by hands?

 Clean your hands with soap and water or an alcohol-based hand cleaner.
 Avoid touching your eyes, nose, and mouth to prevent viruses from getting into your system.
 For more on handwashing, visit Wolverines Wash.

 Unfortunately, no vaccine is available for COVID-19 yet.
 You can check with your health care provider to see if you are up-to-date for the following routine vaccinations:

 - Flu and Vaccination

 - Meningitis and Vaccination

 Cover coughs & sneezes: